antoniomika/sish/README.md

 ```

 Where `SSHKEYFINGERPRINT` is the fingerprint of the key used for logging into the server.
 You can set multiple TXT
-records and sish will check all of them to ensure at least matches.
+records and sish will check all of them to ensure at least one is a match.
 You can retrieve your key fingerprint by running:

 ```bash
 ssh-keygen -lf ~/.ssh/id_rsa | awk '{print $2}'
 ```

-## Loadbalancing
+## Load balancing

 sish can load balance any type of forwarded connection, but this needs to be enabled when starting sish using the `--http-load-balancer`,
-`--http-load-balancer`, and `--http-load-balancer` flags.
+`--tcp-load-balancer`, and `--alias-load-balancer` flags.
 Let's say you have a few edge nodes (raspberry pis) that
 are running a service internally but you want to be able to balance load across these devices from the outside world.
-By enabling loadbalancing in sish, this happens automatically when a device with the same forwarded TCP port, alias,
+By enabling load balancing in sish, this happens automatically when a device with the same forwarded TCP port, alias,
 or HTTP subdomain connects to sish.
 Connections will then be evenly distributed to whatever nodes are connected to
 sish that match the forwarded connection.